karaposu/conversation-anatomy-framework/README copy.md

 ## Why These Nine Dimensions?

 These dimensions emerged from extensive observation of conversations across contexts—from therapy sessions to business negotiations, from family dinners to online debates.
 They represent the minimum set needed to capture conversation dynamics while remaining practically analyzable.

-These nine dimensions, when properly orchestrated, create the four emergent features that define meaningful conversation: Proactive (through Intent and Temporal Structure), Attentive (through Interest and Engagement Levels), Navigational (through Dialogic Functions and Power Distribution), and Adaptive (through Energy Dynamics and Information Density adjustment).

 Each dimension operates independently yet influences the others.
 Like musical instruments in an orchestra, they combine to create the full experience of conversation.
 Understanding these dimensions individually and in combination allows us to diagnose communication problems and design better conversational experiences.